 The Board encourages parents, professional educators, and others who have legitimate educational interests pertaining to the District's public school program to visit the schools.
-To ensure that school personnel are aware of visitors' presence, visits to classrooms shall be scheduled in advance unless authorized by the Principal/designee and all visitors must report immediately to the Principal's office upon entering the school and identify themselves, as well as declare their purposes for visiting.
+To ensure that school personnel are aware of visitors' presence, visits to classrooms shall be scheduled in advance unless authorized by the Principal/designee and all visitors must report immediately to the Principal's office upon entering the school and identify themselves with a photo ID, as well as declare their purposes for visiting.